 You’re Lacking Willpower/Motivation

 Motivation, or lack thereof is a big problem for many people, and weight stagnation certainly doesn’t help things.
 What do you do?
-You find that source of inspiration that got you started in the first place.
+You find that source of inspiration that got you started in the first place, or you pick one of these 101 ways to get motivated to lose weight.
 I also send out motivational tweets on Twitter, so if you could use a little extra motivation, perhaps you should click the button below and follow me there.

 You Have a Medical Condition